ChristinaLK/blog/content/reading-may-2016.md

 the first sentence, and immediately knew that this book was not going anywhere -- certainly not back to the Little Free Library!

-I feel like to describe the book is to do it a disservice, so I'll stick with the basics: it's a father writing his life story to his son.
-He is old and yet manages to be neither naive nor cynical - remembering his life and facing his death in a way that holds together both its burdens/sorrows and unfamthomable gifts of grace.
-And
-Marilynne Robinson's writing is indeed beautiful - the father's voice is simple, profound, and above all, sincere.
+I feel like to describe the book too much is to do it a disservice, so I'll try to restrain myself.
+The story: a father writing his life story to his son.
+The father is an old man, and manages to be neither naive nor cynical - remembering his life and facing his death in a way that holds together both its burdens/sorrows and unfamthomable gifts of grace.
+And Marilynne Robinson's writing is indeed beautiful - the father's voice is simple, profound, and above all, sincere.